Chart Color Schemes

 Lurnea is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Lurnea, as evaluated at the latest Census conducted on 27 August 2016, comprised 75.3% houses and 24.7% other dwellings such as semi-detached, apartments, and 'other' dwellings, compared to Sydney metropolitan area's 63.3% houses and 36.8% other dwellings.
-Home ownership in Lurnea was at 25.5%, with the remaining dwellings either mortgaged (31.7%) or rented (42.8%).
-The median monthly mortgage repayment in the area was $2,080 as of July 2019, lower than Sydney metro's average of $2,167.
-The median weekly rent figure for Lurnea was recorded at $380 in March 2020, compared to Sydney metro's $400.
-Nationally, Lurnea's mortgage repayments were significantly higher than the Australian average of $1,863 as of June 2020, while rents exceeded the national figure of $375 at that time.
+The dwelling structure in Lurnea, as per the latest Census evaluation, consisted of 75.3% houses and 24.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This differs from Sydney metro's structure which was 63.3% houses and 36.8% other dwellings.
+Home ownership in Lurnea stood at 25.5%, with mortgaged dwellings at 31.7% and rented dwellings at 42.8%.
+The median monthly mortgage repayment in the area was $2,080, lower than Sydney metro's average of $2,167.
+The median weekly rent figure in Lurnea was recorded as $380, compared to Sydney metro's $400.
+Nationally, Lurnea's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing